Cardinal Pell’s Appeal and Australia’s High Court: What’s In Play?

 Cardinal Pell’s lawyers argued that the two judges had overlooked reasons to doubt whether the then-Archbishop Pell had the opportunity to offend given that the cathedral where the offenses are supposed to have taken place was busy when the accuser said the attacks occurred.
 Weinberg noted “inconsistences and discrepancies” in the accuser’s testimony, and “a number of his answers simply made no sense.”
 He consequently believed there was a “significant possibility” the cardinal may not have committed the offenses.

-According to another source close to Cardinal Pell and speaking on condition of anonymity, “a general feeling” exists in legal circles that Weinberg’s dissenting judgement “will be taken very seriously by High Court including the defense claim of reverse onus of proof and reasonable doubt.”
+According to another source close to Cardinal Pell and speaking on condition of anonymity, “a general feeling” exists in legal circles that Weinberg’s dissenting judgement “will be taken very seriously by the High Court including the defense claim of reverse onus of proof and reasonable doubt.”

 Church leaders are reacting cautiously: Archbishop Anthony Fisher of Sydney welcomed the decision, noting that the cardinal has always maintained his innocence and continues to do so.
 He also acknowledged a divided legal opinion and that “many questions remain” making it “appropriate” that they be examined in the country’s highest court.